nacho26/av-amavisd-new-wildfire/README.md

   because the sample is new to wildfire.
 Then amavisd-new should tempfail (smtp 450) the mail.

 The second script can be run on a daily basis to get use of changed verdicts. for example a benign that was later classivied as malware and so on.

+The secound script wfverdictchange.sh can be run on a daily basis.
+It's updates changed verdicts to your redis storage.
+For example Malware that was formerly classified as benign or vice versa.